19hours/sg-statutes/Acts/Companies Act.md

 [21/2005]

-(2) Notwithstanding subsection (1), the company need not meet the solvency requirements if the reduction of share capital is solely by way of cancellation of any paid-up share capital which is lost or unrepresented by available assets.
+(2) Notwithstanding subsection (1), the company need not meet the solvency requirements if the reduction of share capital does not involve any of the following:

-[21/2005]
+(a) a reduction or distribution of cash or other assets by the company;

+(b) a release of any liability owed to the company.

+[Act 36 of 2014 wef 01/07/2015]

 (3) For the purposes of subsection (1), the company meets the solvency requirements if —